tcwilkinson/caa2015/Paper/Paper.md

 ![Research Pipeline](Images/ResearchPipeline-Inv.png)
 <footer class="source">[Figure2] Research Pipline (after ideas from Roger Peng and Kieran Healy)  | N. Strupler  CC BY-NC 4.0 </footer>

 For computational research, best practices permit to knit together data, code, and results trough scripting [@Marwick2015].
-Reproducibility must be attain to adhere to the ethic of science.
+Reproducibility must be attained to adhere to the ethic of science.
 Moreover reproducibility has a huge potential for empirical research, like archaeology.
 Reproducibility is important in order to reuse and maintain data up to date.
 If, as shown in the *Published and Push* model, data are updated, then the analysis can be quickly updated, and therefore results, do not need to stay in the (outdated) state as published.

 Reproducibility helps to cast the research in modules.
-Bits of research based on code can be transformed and reuse for similar project or build upon for new project.
+Bits of research based on code can be transformed and reused for similar projects or build upon for new projects.
 The modularity of code impacts on two levels.
 Firstly, open and reproducible archaeology makes resources easy available as paradigmatic pedagogical object.
 Hands-on workshops, modulations of research, testing of new hypothesis can be done in teaching environments with a direct, DIY approach.
-Secondly, the modularity of Free Software ease the blurring of academic borders in unpredictable ways.
-By providing a common language, Free Software creates new transversal communities that makes science stronger.
+Secondly, the modularity of Free Software eases the blurring of academic borders in unpredictable ways.
+By providing a common language, Free Software creates new transversal communities that make science stronger.

 [^SAA2015]: For example, see the meeting during the SAA 2015 in San Francisco, "Electronic Symposium Open Methods in Archaeology : How to Encourage Reproducible Research as the Default Practice?" organised by Ben Marwick, Mark Lake and Andrew Bevan.

 # Conclusion

 Free Software challenges the authority of science and provides a mean to transform computational archaeology by questioning transmission and reuse of research.
-Free Software coupled with reproducibility by means of scripting make all the research pipeline available to the scrutiny of the community and reconciles together data, process and results.
-Making the complete research  available, has the potential to change computational archaeology in a more open and robust research environment.
+Free Software coupled with reproducibility by means of scripting makes all the research pipeline available to the scrutiny of the community and reconciles together data, processes and results.
+Making the complete research  available, has the potential to change computational archaeology into a more open and robust research environment.

 ---
 nocite: |